Edward Olivares Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The left-hander's last appearance was on Friday against the Oakland Athletics, when he threw seven scoreless innings while allowing two hits.
+- The left-hander's last time out came on Friday against the Oakland Athletics, when he threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.